Imiolak/SAO/README.md

 Software code is entirely written in Java and is divided into 3 packages - engine, algorithm, and tournament.
 Engine package contains tools for playing Reversi games between two playes.
 Abstraction for player algorithms is also in engine package.
 Algorithm package contains concrete implementations of player algorithms.
 Tournament package contains platform for performing tournaments to determine the best of the strategies implemented in algorithm package.

 ### 3.2 Game engine
+The game engine can use various alghoritms to play.
+The game state is computing using board evaluation.

 ### 3.3 Algorithms
+Alghorithms are strategies, which decide how to play (choos moves to play).
+Also there is one alghoritm which can play two different strategies.
+First one in some determine number of moove, and later the second one.

+Algorithms also can mutate some strategies, change their parameters or even combine two diferent one.

 ### 3.4 Tournament engine
+The tournament engine can compete players against each others and select the best players of tournament.

 ## 4. Testing plan
 ### 4.1 Initial population